 CBD South is an urban neighborhood (based on population density) located in Denver, Colorado.

 CBD South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
-Many of the residences in the CBD South neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the CBD South neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Denver, the CBD South neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.